 - calling International Services on our international numbers

-- downloading the international claim forms.
+- downloading the international claim forms

-Note: if you are claiming certain Australian payments, including Age Pension, you (and your partner, if applicable) must take steps to claim a pension from the country you lived in, or provide a reason for which a claim would be unsuccessful.
+If you are claiming certain Australian payments, including Age Pension, you (and your partner, if applicable) must take steps to claim a pension from the country you lived in, or provide a reason for which a claim would be unsuccessful.